 Several sub-groups of patients, as detailed below, are at increased risk of bleeding.
 These patients are to be carefully monitored for signs and symptoms of bleeding complications and anaemia after initiation of treatment (see section 4.8).
+In patients receiving Rivaroxaban for VTE prevention following elective hip or knee replacement surgery, this may be done by regular physical examination of the patients, close observation of the surgical wound drainage and periodic measurements of haemoglobin.
 Any unexplained fall in haemoglobin or blood pressure should lead to a search for a bleeding site.